 Paris Metro Stop: Line 4, Les Halles

-Les Halles is the perfect neighborhood if you want to take a break from visiting all of Paris’ historic sites.
+Les Halles is the perfect neighborhood to take a break from visiting Paris’ historic sites.
 It is home to the city’s youngest and trendiest designers, boutique shops, and cafés, giving the neighborhood a funky vibe.

 Hotels in Les Halles